LuKeF-2021/Group3FinalGroupProjectCNE/README.md

 All snapshots passsed and both test suits reported no failures.
 ## Automated Devlopment

-- Terraform:- Provisioning Resources
+### Terraform:-

+Terraform is an Infrastructure Management technology, it allows for what is known as 'Infrastructure as Code'.
+Simply put, this means that Terraform can create infrastructure through a command line interface by making use of Terraform (.tf) files.
+It is used to define a 'final state' allowing the user to define the provisioned resources directly.
+It follows a JSON-like notation of key and value pairs, and can be split into modules to easily isolate your ec2 code from say your RDS code.
+Very useful tool for engineers who dont have access to the AWS Console.
-- ansible:- Allocation of Resources
+### Ansible:- Allocation of Resources

+Ansible is a Configuration Management tool that allows tasks to be executed on 'hosts' (ec2 instances etc) in a structured way.
+Say you needed to put multiple installations on multiple VM instances right upon creation, a lot of the installations would be repetitive and require manually ssh'ing into each instance to run cli commands one by one, waiting for each to finish before applying the next.
+This equates to a lot of wasted time for developers, and that is where Ansible comes in to simplify that aspect for dev's.
+As long as Ansible has ssh keys to allow it to communicate with the VM's it needs, then a playbook can be created to neatly organise tasks with names to track the progress easily.
+Simply specify the hosts within an inventory.yaml file and a playbook of tasks, and Ansible will go away and run all those tasks for you automatically and alert you when it is done.
+This requires no strict monitoring from a developer and frees them up to work on other things while that playbook is running.

-- Kubernetes:- Managing Services
+### Kubernetes:- Managing Services

+Kubernetes is an Orchestration tool that is very popular in industry as of late.
+It is a platform for managing workloads and services in containers.
+The hardware, OS etc. are shared by all container instances on the Kubernetes node.
+Each node can have one Pod on it, but each pod can contain multiple containers, meaning that a single node in a cluster can run multiple instances of an application.
+The seperate layers build in a fault tolerance, with the integration of a load balancer, should one container be forced offline.
-- Nginx:- Reverse Proxy
+### NGINX:- Reverse Proxy

+The NGINX reverse proxy server is used as a Load Balancer for this project and it is vital for the allocation of traffic to the backend servers.
+This is done to maintain speed and efficiant capacity utilisation of the provisioned resources.
+Very useful in the prevention of server overload and performance degredation, it also redirects traffic in the event of a server going down.
+### Docker:- Containerisation

+Docker is a Containerisation tool largely used in industry for building applications based on containers.
+The idea is that a container is lightweight and contains only the things needed to run the application successfully.
+Dependancies and libaries can be packaged up in a docker container and an image made of the application.
+This makes using and updating the code standardised between different users and terminals, as it ensures that all needed installations are present for all developers.
 ## Manual Development

-- sudo visudo to give jenkins sudoers
-- aws configure entered im user
+- aws configure entered IM user.
-- change the ip address in the playbook
+- change the ip address in the playbook.
-- setup credentials in Jenkins credentials manager
+- setup credentials in Jenkins credentials manager .
+- ssh into setup VM to intiate Ansible and Terraform.
+- install all add-ons in the Jenkis GUI and set up initial admin password.
-- ssh keygen in jenkins machine so setup vm can access it
+- ssh keygen in jenkins machine so setup vm can access it .

 ## Acknowledgements

-We would like to Acknowledge all the QA Teaching team as well various online sources:.
+We would like to Acknowledge all the QA Teaching team as well various online sources: Stack Overflow, Postman, Google Search, Leigh Halliday.

 ## Authors